abc1196/sd2018b-exam1/README.md

  yum repolist
  yum install -y nmap
  ```
- With the commands above, the YUM Client will update its Mirror Server repository.
+ With the commands above, the YUM Client will update its Mirror Server repository and install the new package.

  ![][7]
  **Figure 7** YUM Mirror Server with the repository updated